Tinram/RND64/ReadMe.md

 RND64 is fast, but not that fast:

-+ Zero stream generation rates are decent on Linux with plenty of RAM available (~3GB/sec, Core i3 Haswell 3.4GHz desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
-Zero streams keep up approximately with `dd`.
-(Windows running on a Core i7 Haswell 3.6GHz desktop CPU, with 16GB RAM, manages 0.94GB/s.)
++ Zero stream generation rates `-f` are decent on Linux (~8GB/sec, Core i3 Haswell 3.4GHz desktop CPU), and the pcg32_random generator `-a` is fast (~4GB/sec on same machine) compared to most other random byte generators.

-+ File generation rates will be subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.
++ File generation rates are slower and subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.

 In the code, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.

 On Linux, `write()` can be up to 4 times faster than `fwrite()` on some machines (using a single-threaded version of RND64, with file descriptor unclosed).
 However, `write()` will only transfer a maximum of 2.1GB, even on 64-bit systems [[write(2)](http://man7.org/linux/man-pages/man2/write.2.html)]. `fwrite()` does not have this limitation, and 4GB+ output is what I sought.

 Multi-threading has its own speed impacts, with thread-waiting and multiple memory buffers being combined.
-The single-threaded version of RND64 is slower for data generation but faster for file output.

-Chunking output on memory boundaries is another technique used by programmers.
-So far in my experiments, this has not produced favourable results with multi-threading.

-### Meltdown / Spectre Patches

-Meltdown / 'Spectre Variant 1' Linux kernel patches impart a slowdown of approximately 10% on RND64 data generation in memory (kernel 4.4).

 ## Credits

++ Professor Melissa E. O'Neill: creating the fast pcg_random number generator.
++ Damir Cohadarevic: inspiration, highlighting pcg_random.
 + Aleksandr Sergeev: testing, recommendations.
-+ Travis Gockel: Linux free memory report.
 + MSDN: Windows crypto and free system memory.
 + Ben Alpert: microsecond timer.